Alice Capsey

-Alice Rose Capsey (born 11 August 2004) is an English cricketer who currently plays for Surrey, South East Stars, Oval Invincibles, Delhi Capitals and Melbourne Stars.
+Alice Rose Capsey (born 11 August 2004) is an English cricketer.
 An all-rounder, she is a right-handed batter and right-arm off break bowler.
 In 2021, Capsey was voted the inaugural PCA Women's Young Player of the Year.
 Capsey made her international debut for the England women's cricket team in July 2022.

 Early life

 Capsey was born on 11 August 2004 in Redhill, Surrey.
 She began playing cricket aged six, at Capel Cricket Club in Dorking.
-She is currently studying for her A-Levels.

 Domestic career

 Capsey made her county debut in 2019, in a County Championship match for Surrey against Hampshire, and took 3/65 with the ball.
 She played also five Twenty20 Cup matches in 2019, and took 7 wickets at an average of 13.14.
 Capsey was part of the Surrey side that won their first London Cup in 2020, scoring 17 runs opening the batting.
 She was Surrey's leading run-scorer and leading wicket-taker in the 2021 Women's Twenty20 Cup, with 134 runs and 8 wickets.
 She took six wickets in three matches for Surrey in the 2022 Women's Twenty20 Cup, as well as scoring 41 runs.

 In 2020, Capsey played for South East Stars in the Rachael Heyhoe Flint Trophy.
 She appeared in all six matches, and was the side's leading run-scorer with 141 runs at an average of 28.20, as well as taking 2 wickets.
 She also achieved her maiden half-century and List A high score in the tournament, scoring 73* to help her side to a 6 wicket victory over Sunrisers.